Collecting biological native resources—Biodiscovery

 Reform of the Biodiscovery Act 2004

-For details on the Bill and the opportunity to comment, consult the Queensland Parliamentary website.
+For details on the amendments, consult the Queensland Parliamentary website.

 Biodiscovery involves the collection of small amounts of native biological resources (e.g. plants, animals, fungi and micro-organisms that are native to Australia) and subsequent screening to identify bioactive compounds that may be used for commercial purposes (e.g. pharmaceuticals and insecticides).
 Biodiscovery activities are regulated under the Biodiscovery Act 2004.